"Mark has done a fantastic job tutoring my boys – he had dramatically improved their attitude towards their studies, as well as their results."

 IB English Language and Literature HL

 Inga is a bright student, who had excellent analysis skills, but struggled with essay technique.
 We methodically worked through how to structure an outstanding essay, and practised applying these skills to the various papers within the syllabus.
-At the same time, we bonded over a mutual love of cinema.
 She achieved a level 7 in her final exams, and is now studying Law at the London School of Economics.

 IB English Language and Literature HL